TIS National interpreting assignments

 Immediate and pre-booked telephone assignments.

-Non-metro and Illegal Maritime Arrival (IMA) assignments.
+Extended Travel and Illegal Maritime Arrival (IMA) assignments.

 Assignments depend on the requests we receive from our clients.
 The duration of assignments, the location of assignments and the type of client you are providing services to will vary depending on the request.